Table of Contents

 Atrial fibrillation is something many acute care nurses will deal with, as it is a common complication after various surgeries.
-Patients can also have chronic afib, but it may become more difficult to control due to whatever has necessitated their hospitalization.
+Patients can also have chronic afib, but it may become more difficult to control due to whatever has necessitated their hospitalization, or interventions.

-It’s important for the new nurse to know the basis around nursing management of atrial fibrillation and what to do.
+It’s important for the new nurse to know the basics of nursing management of atrial fibrillation and what to do.
 Let’s discuss it!

-“Controlled” afib is considered a heart rate of less than 100 BPM.
+“Controlled” afib is typically considered a heart rate of less than 100 BPM.

-If you’re getting the report and told they were in normal sinus rhythm (NSR) with a rate of 80 and you look at the monitor and see an irregular rhythm without P waves and a rate of 147, you should be concerned.
-If they are in controlled afib and it is new, take note, assess (get a full set of vitals) and call.
-That is a minimal freak-out situation.
+If they are in controlled afib and it is new, take note, assess (get a full set of vitals) and call the medical team to let them know and see if there are any necessary orders they would like implemented.
+This is a minimal freak-out situation.
 They need to know about it, but it’s not an emergency by any means.
-Also, look back at their telemetry and try to find the time they flipped, because the medical team will ask you!
-If they are in uncontrolled afib, this is now your priority.
-Whatever you were doing before can wait.
-Go look at your patient, see if they’re diaphoretic, sweaty, nauseated, etc. Get blood pressure immediately.
-Take note of everything!
+(Also, look back at their telemetry and try to find the time they flipped, because the medical team will ask you!)

 Once you have a fresh set of vitals, have their latest labs/meds available to you, call your NP/PA/doctor and let them know.
 Be ready for a bunch of new orders.
 Depending on their preference, the patient’s history, comorbidities, etc., they may do synchronized cardioversion, chemical cardioversion, or utilize medications to convert them.
 Again, it is all very situational so this cannot be strictly applied to everyone.
 Chances are, they’ll want Cardizem or Amiodarone (medications used to convert and the least invasive way to do so).
 These orders need to be put in STAT.

 Now it would be a great time for some teamwork!
 See if a coworker can grab an IV pump to prime your drip while you get your bolus or vice versa.
 Time is a factor here, you don’t want them stroking out on you!
-Please refer to your hospital’s policies and procedures regarding these drips.
-Both typically come with a bolus, titration instructions, protocols for increased vital sign frequency, as well as when to notify the MD.
+Please refer to your hospital’s policies and procedures regarding drips.
+Some typically require a bolus, titration instructions, protocols for increased vital sign frequency, as well as when to notify the physician.

 The typical goal = conversion to normal sinus rhythm OR afib with a rate of less than 100.